Climate Greenland

 Average temperatures

-During the summer season, temperatures are generally between 5° and 15°C. These temperatures are only averages; they can go down or up at different levels, not to mention the current abnormal variations due to climate change.
+During the summer season, temperatures are generally between 5°C and 15°C. These temperatures are only averages; they can go down or up at different levels, not to mention the current abnormal variations due to climate change.
 However, depending on the region you visit, minimum temperatures can be below 0°C and maximum temperatures can reach 20°C. In winter, temperatures drop below 0°C as early as November.
-In windy conditions, temperatures can drop to -40°C. In southern Greenland, the climate is warmer, and temperatures are sometimes positive or around 0°C.
+In windy conditions, temperatures can drop as low as -40°C. In southern Greenland, the climate is warmer, and temperatures are sometimes positive or around 0°C.

 Due to Greenland's low humidity, summer temperatures are often felt warmer.
 If the sun is shining, short-sleeved shirts and T-shirts are perfectly adequate.
 Conversely, winter is particularly cold in the far north of the country, for example in Upernavik, where the thermometer registers an average of -20°C in February.
 Beware: temperatures can change abruptly in Greenland.
 The safest thing to do is to check the weather forecast before setting off on an excursion.